Why Consistent Routines Matter in Daycare

 Q: How detailed should my daycare routine be?

 A: Your routine should provide structure without being overly rigid.
-Focus on key parts of the day, like meal times, naps, and play sessions, while leaving room for spontaneous activities.
+Focus on key parts of the day — meal times, naps, and play sessions — while leaving room for spontaneous activities.
+A 30-minute granularity is usually plenty; anything finer is just stress on yourself.

 Q: What if a child struggles with the routine?

 A: Be patient and provide gentle guidance.
-Some children need more time to adjust.
+Some children need more time to adjust — typically 2-3 weeks for new enrollees.
 Use visual aids and consistent cues to help them feel comfortable.
+If a child is still struggling after a month, partner with their parents to investigate whether something in their home routine is conflicting.

 Q: How can I communicate my daycare routine to parents?